JSku-Systems/double-pendulum-ml/README.md

 * Predictive sensitivity; one‑step regression errors for each coordinate

-* Across all methods, x₂ and vₓ₂ consistently emerge as the most informative observables.
+* Across all methods, x₂ and vₓ₂ consistently rank highest across all methods.

 ### Reduced‑Order Models :